SarahBabaei/LaneEffects/README.md

 Here is supplementary information and dataset information for the Babaei et al. manuscript entitled '**Evaluating Ordination and Outlier Methods for Lane Effect Mitigation in Reduced Representation Sequencing Data**'.
 Authors: Sarah Babaei, Nathalie M. LeBlanc, Scott A. Pavey, Cassidy C. D'Aloia

+See **SupplementaryFiltering/txt** for more information regarding filtering for the original and lane-effect free datasets.

 See **LaneEffectMethods.txt** for further information on each method and where to find its corresponding dataset.
 Please note that all GENEPOP files have been compressed in .zip folders with matching names.